michaeljones/on-commit-messages/README.md

 might not seem so necessary a few months later.
 Always try to be wary that new people might join your team but ultimately there are other more preferrable ways to catch them up with the basics if needed.

+## Notes

+<span name="foot-note-guilt">1</span> Sometimes I can use this to guilt myself into making changes that I know I should
+do.
+I can sometimes make less than ideal changes but I find it hard to write a commit message explaining that I know they are less than ideal and so end up doing the improvements to get them to where I think they should be.